 The City conducts a regular street sweeping schedule that aids in keeping trash and debris out of the CSS.
 In addition, catch basins are pumped regularly as a preventive maintenance measure.
 Leaves are swept and removed from City streets in the fall.
 Since 2010, the City has been placing markers near curb drain inlets and basins to inform and remind the public about where wastewater goes.
 The curb markers installed in CSS areas read: "Dump No Waste - Drains to River" and include a hotline phone number to report dumping.
-In 2016, 1,252 curb markers were installed by WWM crews.
+In 2018, 198 curb markers were installed by WWM crews.

 The MS4 program includes an illicit discharge complaint program.
-Any illicit discharge complaints are investigated by one the WWM sewer inspectors.
+Any illicit discharge complaints are investigated by the WWM stormwater inspectors.
 The WWM inspectors also ensure construction projects follow BMPs and manage stormwater on site to ensure dirt and other debris does not enter the storm or sewer collection systems.
-In 2016 there were 24 investigations into illicit discharge complaints and 78 inspected commercial construction sites.
+In 2018, there were 22 investigations into illicit discharge complaints and 126 inspected commercial construction sites.